alexlance/randle/README.md

 * Should be able to interrogate a load balancer to dynamically determine the instances beneath it that require provisioning?

+* Support for pre-hook operations and post-hook operations (for deploy strategies)

-* Built-in deployment strategies, rolling, blue-green, red-black, canary deployment?
+* Or... built-in deployment strategies, rolling, blue-green, red-black, canary deployment?

 * Scripts are not OS agnostic.
 Ie, apt vs yum etc. But I'm ok with that.
 The OS agnostic abstraction can be pretty leaky anyway.